rockzeng/pipefy-api-docs/README.md

 ## Current Version

 We don't actually have a versioned API, because we are on a beta version and our API could break at any time.
-If you cannot handle with unexpected API changes, we discourage the use of it.
+If you cannot handle with unexpected API changes, we discourage the use of it for now.

 ## Schema

-All API access is over HTTPS, on the <tt>app.pipefy.com</tt>.
+All API access is over HTTPS, on the `https://app.pipefy.com` host.
 All data is sent and received as JSON.

 All timestamps are returned on ISO 8601 format: